 Since moving to Asheville in 2007 I have worked with lots of individual clients and several furniture repair shops including McCall Restoration Services, Furniture Repair Works, Woody’s Chair Shop, and Barnhardt’s Restoration.
 I was honored to be the Artist in Residence at the Grove Arcade Arts and Heritage Gallery in the fall of 2008 where I began making original contemporary antiques by refurbishing, painting, and re-weaving old chairs.
 I have taught chair caning classes at the True Nature Country Fair and you may have met me doing demos outside of Mountain Made or at the Folk Art Center.
 I am honored to be a part of the Southern Highlands Craft Guild among really impressive artists and extremely cool people.

-Dave Klingler and I opened our studio Planet Art in 2010 in the fabulous River Arts District where we do chair caning and picture framing.
+Dave Klingler and I opened our studio Planet Art in 2010 in the fabulous River Arts District where we did chair caning and picture framing.
 Dave received a promotion from #1 minion to Member Manager of the LLC!
-We are forever indebted to Mountain BizWorks for invaluable education in business.
+It didn’t take long for Dave to become master of rush weaving and technical problem solver.
+Indeed he is a chair master.
+The chairs quickly took over the studio and in 2014, we decided that we should focus on the chair business.
+We are forever indebted to Mountain BizWorks and Annie Price at Birds Eye Business Planning for invaluable education in business.

 Dave and I met on Folly Beach where I was caning for businesses around Charleston.
 He was in need of some cash and I was in need of some help gutting the Charleston Place chairs (okay, and I wanted him to think I was cool cuz I worked with tools), so I paid him $100 to help dig out old cane from difficult chairs.
 Best $100 I’ve ever spent.
 Since then Dave has mastered rush, machine cane, splint weaves, and laced cane…and manages to figure out any difficult weave that comes our way!
 He even dug out this crazy perfect groove and fixed and “impossible to fix” antique chair that nobody in town wanted to attempt.
 I bet the mechanical engineering degree helps…

 By fixing (saving!) an old chair, we are preserving a piece of history and conserving valuable resources in a disposable world.
 (I saw a rush bottom chair on Antiques Road Show for $50,000.00! ) But my favorite part of caning is seeing the look on people’s faces when they see their newly refurbished chair.
-Here’s my new favorite cane chair photo, Mr. Samuel L. Clemens (no relation…that I have discovered yet).
+Benno M. Forman of American Seating Furniture 1630-1730 states that chairs are documents and caners are historians that preserve centuries of designs and techniques.